Associations enable the modeling of connectivity, containment, and structural attachment between nonspatial and non-coincident network features.

 - Structure—In structure networks, the following network classes can have the structure role assigned and serve as a structure: structure junction, structure line, structure boundary, structure junction object, and structure edge object.

-To review valid structural attachment and containment relationships, see Feature restrictions.
+To review the valid structural attachment and containment relationships permitted, see Feature restrictions.

 To determine whether a feature class or table has an association role set, review the Network Properties tab for the utility network.
 From here, expand the appropriate domain or structure network and inspect the Association Role column for specific asset groups and asset types.